 If you are a casual beginner or looking for a fun addition to backyard barbecues or Sundays at a park, read on:

-If you're looking to get into slacklining but have bad knees or are timid about falling, then one of the models with the overhead hand line, such as the Flybold Kit or the Slackers Wave Walker is a great buy.
+Basic ratchet lines are going to be your best bet for years of fun.
+If you're looking to get into slacklining but have bad knees or are timid about falling, then one of the models with the overhead hand line would make a good choice.
 The overhead hand line helps you keep your balance and start walking with confidence.

 If you are a beginner or intermediate slacker with the potential and/or desire to take it up a notch, this section is for you:

 One great option is the Gibbon Classic Line XL.
 This affordable kit is one of the longest two-inch ratchet based models on the market at 82-feet.
 It's a fun, high-quality line that lets you push your boundaries beyond the 50ish feet of many other beginner-intermediate models, all at a reasonable price.